ambistudio/react-native-spacer/readme.md

 ## II.
 How to use

-Class `Spacer` is a wraper using Animated.View.
+Class `Spacer` is a wrapper using Animated.View.
 For usage, see official documentation [Animated](https://facebook.github.io/react-native/docs/animated.html) and [View](https://facebook.github.io/react-native/docs/view.html)

 __1. Import library__